-An egg experiment was necessary in our home this weekend.
-We were preparing for some serious egg decorating but lost track of which bowls contained raw egg or boiled egg.
-Without having to crack an egg, we used egg physics to help us solve our problem.
-We at Kids Activities Blog hope that you find this egg experiment helpful as you decorate your Easter eggs.
+An egg experiment for kids was necessary in our home last week.
+As we were preparing for some serious egg decorating, we lost track of which bowls contained raw egg or boiled egg.
+Without having to crack an egg, we used egg physics to help us solve our problem!

-We were boiling eggs like crazy this weekend.
-I’m surprised this happened but we actually lost track of which set of eggs were boiled and ready to decorate and which eggs were still raw.
-After a quick look on the internet we found a simple way to solve our problem.
-It turned out to be a fun little egg experiment and science lesson for the kids.
+After a quick look on the Internet, we found a simple way to solve our problem that doubled as a fun egg experiment and science lesson for the kids.

 1. Place the egg in question on a flat surface.

-2. Grip it between you thumb and fingertips and then gently spin it.
-Emphasize “gently” with your kids because a raw egg spinning off the table can get messy…I speak from experience!
+2. Grip it between your thumb and fingertips, and then gently spin it.
+Emphasize “gently” with your kids, because a raw egg spinning off the table can get messy…I speak from experience!

 Raw Egg or Boiled Egg

-3. While the egg is spinning, touch the egg lightly enough to make it stop spinning but then lift your finger off.
+3. While the egg is spinning, touch the egg lightly enough to make it stop spinning, and then lift your finger off.

 4. If the egg is boiled, it will stay in place.
 If the egg is raw, it will amazingly start spinning again.